 To save steps, shop online.
-Amazon Prime Pantry, for example, can deliver shelf-stable goods free with orders of $35 or more.
-That can whittle down the shopping list to fewer items.
+Amazon Prime Pantry, for example, can deliver shelf-stable goods free with orders of $35 or more (click here to compare Amazon deals).

 Or shop with a store such as Wegmans, Tops and Price Chopper, which offer curbside pick-up or delivery through the Instacart app.
 This includes a store’s perishable goods, too.

 Daniel Jones has a certificate in gerontology and owns Daniel Teaches.
 He teaches technology lessons, specializing in helping older adults access technology.
 Lately, he’s been developing online tutorials on apps such as Grubhub and Instacart.

 “If you take your time and go through them, both are very straightforward,” Jones said.

 Grubhub and DoorDash, a similar app, deliver restaurant food based upon ZIP code.
 Just enter the ZIP and see what restaurants use the delivery services.

 “By default, it brings up menus for your area,” Jones said.
 “They may charge more because you live far away.
 There’s a point where the app itself is not going to work for you.
 But that will be pretty rare.”